 Software Review Networks Under Gartner Ownership by Popularity

-Understanding Who Can Publish Reviews on Capterra and How It Works
+Who Can Leave Reviews on Capterra

-1. Verification Process.
+- Verification Process.
 Capterra investigates each reviewer, checking their company, job title, and company email.
 Reviews from public email addresses (Gmail, Yahoo, Aol etc) are not accepted, and if a reviewer’s identity cannot be verified, the review won’t be approved.

-2. Real Customers and Users Only.
+- Real Customers and Users Only.
 The reviewer must be a real customer using the software or tech product in their job.
 The review must be written in details.
 No short 5 star reviews like “Love it!
 Great customer service.”

-3. No Conflict of Interest.
+- No Conflict of Interest.
 Reviews won’t be approved if there is a potential conflict of interest.

-• For example, Capterra moderators have disapproved reviews from people who work in financial institutions, venture capital, private equity, advertising, or consulting companies because they might have a stake in the company or other personal interests.
+- For example, Capterra moderators have disapproved reviews from people who work in financial institutions, venture capital, private equity, advertising, or consulting companies because they might have a stake in the company or other personal interests.

 These strict measures make it difficult for anonymous users, disgruntled employees, competitors, trolls, or people working for the same company to post reviews and/or manipulate ratings.